The outstanding Swiss theologian, who reached the biblical age of 93, died in his house in Tübingen last Tuesday.

 The Japan Times.
 It informed about the ousting of Küng as a professor of Catholic theology.
 The paper's tenor and most letters to the editor harped on the Church's inquisitional attitude.

 On the other hand, in a letter to the editor, Red Baron deplored Rome's inflexibility.
-I claimed that changing times need fresh interpretations of the gospel.
-For me, Küng was one of the heralds
+I claimed that changing times require a fresh interpretation of the gospel.
+For me, Küng was a modern evangelist, a herald of good tidings.

 In the early 1990s, Küng